-New York, N.Y.
-(August 12, 2013) — That sudden flurry of back-to-school ads on your television can mean only one thing: fall is fast approaching.
+New York City (Aug.
+12, 2013) — That sudden flurry of back-to-school ads on your television can mean only one thing: fall is fast approaching.
 And for travelers who don’t have to arrange their vacations around the school year, autumn is an ideal time to plan a getaway.
 Theme parks and major attractions boast shorter lines and smaller crowds, off-season hotel packages are abundant, and temperatures are neither too hot nor too cold.

 Feeling inspired?
 Check out these destinations for possible inclusion on your fall travel list.